elasticluster/elasticluster/docs/configure.rst

     or the types available in the OpenStack volume (cinder) configuration.
     Default value is `pd-standard` for Google.
-    When using this option for OpenStack, it creates volumes to be used as the root disks for the VM's of the specified size, when terminating and instance the volume will be deleted automatically.
-Always specify the boot_disk_size when using this with OpenStack.
+    When using this option for OpenStack, it creates volumes to be used as the root disks for the VM's of the specified size.
+    Default value is `default` for OpenStack, other values are dependent on the OpenStack configuration.

 ``boot_disk_size``
     Define the size of boot disk to use.